CapyTainh/CapyTainh.io/README.md

 ### 🌱 Hobbies that I’m currently challenging myself:
 Since I do want to be an expepert in the security field and become a certified pen-tester, I decided to take more time focusing on feeding more knowledge to myself.
 As such, I set a couple of self-challenges in order to push myself more further.

 * Learn to pen-test in Kali Linux (plus Nmap, Wireshark and Burp Suite) :man_technologist: 1-2 hours a day with no distraction.
-* Read:newspaper: be always up-to-date with what is happening in the current war, and not only.
+* Read :newspaper: and be always up-to-date with what is happening in the current war, and not only.
 * Workout:weight_lifting_man: going to the gym at least 3 times a week, for a healthy body.
-* Avoid spending too much time on TikTok or Youtube :skull_and_crossbones:
+* Avoid spending too much time on TikTok or Youtube :skull_and_crossbones:.
-* Adapting the minimalism life style
+* Adapting the minimalism life style.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width="250" height="200" />